amhuang/udp-chatapp/README.md

 The text output for tests are provided in the specs are provided in `test.txt`.
 Tests 1-3 are the outputs for the 3 test cases provided in the specs.

-Test 4: Stored messages for direct and group chats to an offline client
+*Test 4: Stored messages for direct and group chats to an offline client.*
 - Start server
 - Start client x
 - Start client y